-The minimum credit score for a SoFi loan is 680.
+SoFi requires a minimum credit score of 680 to qualify for a loan.
 That means the SoFi personal loan credit score requirement is in the fair credit range, which is on par with most other lenders' credit score requirements.

 Keep in mind that just having a 680 credit score is not enough to qualify you for a SoFi personal loan.
 SoFi will consider your entire financial profile, including things like your income, existing debts and recent credit inquiries, when deciding whether to approve you.
 It's also worth noting that some applicants might be able to get a personal loan from SoFi with a slightly lower score if it's offset by other factors like an especially high income.
 But it's best to wait to apply until your score meets the threshold.

 If you're unsure of what your current credit score is, you can check it for free on WalletHub.
 You can also pre-qualify for a SoFi personal loan online to gauge your chances of getting approved with your current credit score.

 SoFi does a soft pull when checking the rates that a potential applicant qualifies for, which will not impact their credit score.
 SoFi does a hard pull for anyone who chooses to submit an application after checking their rates.
 This will cause a temporary credit score drop of a few points.… read full answer